ggjk26/PyUTAU/README.md

 # PyUTAU
 A Expandable plugin (Package) for python language project.
-Brought back the basic features of the UTAU software.
+Brought back the basic features of the UTAU software in Python.

 Pre-Release Version only support Chinese (Simplified), if you want to use it in different languages (such as English or Japanese), please wait for the official release (which may take some time).